 A worthwhile detour inland takes you to Devil's Bridge, situated high in the foothills of the Plynlimon Mountains, 19 km east of Aberystwyth.
 The village has three claims to fame: the three bridges, the Vale of Rheidol Railway little narrow gauge steam railway, and the cascading waterfalls of the River Mynach.

 Alternatively, Llanerchaeron (National Trust) is just outside Aberaeron.
 This 18th century Welsh gentry estate has survived virtually unaltered for years – so be prepared to be taken back to bygone times.
 Highlights include the working organic farm and large walled kitchen garden, which has retained its original layout.
 Group rates are available for pre booked groups.
-7 and 14 day touring passes are also available for international visitors.
+Also available are 7 and 14 day touring passes for international visitors.

 The west coast is dotted with award winning beaches, rocky smugglers' coves and great cliff-top scenery.
 If you get close enough to the sea, you may even catch a glimpse of the resident dolphins and seals.